-Welcome to the 6th International Conference on Comparative Biology of Monocotyledons – Monocots VI, also featuring the 2nd World Congress of Bromeliaceae Evolution – Bromevo II and the 7th International Symposium on Grass Systematics and Evolution.
+Welcome to the 6th International Conference on Comparative Biology of Monocotyledons – Monocots VI, also featuring the 2nd World Congress of Bromeliaceae Evolution – Bromevo II, the 7th International Symposium on Grass Systematics and Evolution, and the III Symposium on Neotropical Araceae.

 Under the motto Monocots for all: building the whole from its parts we welcome researchers from different fields of investigation to participate in the Monocots VI Conference.
 This meeting will be held in Praiamar Natal Hotel & Convention Center, in the tropical tourist-friendly city of Natal, Northeastern Brazil, from October 7th-12th, 2018.